 Wood Damage and Hollow Areas

 Termite damage often appears as hollow or weakened wood.
-Wooden structures may sound hollow when tapped.
+Affected wood may sound hollow when tapped, which can signal structural damage.

 Droppings and Frass